Desktop Analytics is deprecated and will be retired on November 30, 2022. For more information, see What's new.

 - Make sure devices are sending diagnostic data to the Desktop Analytics service.
 For more information, see Enable data sharing.

-- Provision Azure AD applications on your Azure AD.
+- Provision Microsoft Entra applications on your Microsoft Entra ID.

 If devices are properly configured, and you're still not seeing data in your workspace, contact Microsoft support.